 How is data used for care and education?

-Children, Schools and Families Directorate holds data on you and your child so we can provide care and services.
+Children, Families, Lifelong Learning and Culture Directorate holds data on you and your child so we can provide care and services.
 There are legal measures to protect the information that we hold and these ensure the information is only shared appropriately and in line with your wishes.

 Where you and your child's personal data is shared, confidentiality and privacy will be protected.
 Organisations will use data to support you and your child with any service or contact that they may have ('care').
 By doing so, it helps them provide the most appropriate care for your child and they may share data with other specialists including health care professionals to ensure they make informed decisions.
 To make sure confidentiality and privacy is maintained, national legislation and our procedures will be followed.

 How is data used for reasons other than care?

 We use data for research and analysis, and produce reports which contain information to help us improve and plan future care services.
 This data is used to identify where our services need to change, improve or expand in order to effectively support our service users and ensure funding is appropriately managed between organisations.